HetchBug/BDSP-PokemonCloning/README.md

 # Setup
 Make sure to follow the setup tutorial to make sure you setup everything correctly before running the program.
+The program will clone your desired Pokemon up to 6 times in a run if you choose to do so.
+It will reset the nursery and box positions after every clone so it can safely clone the next Pokemon without having to be manually reset.

 <img src="wiki/Location.png" width="800">
 <img src="wiki/Setup-tutorial.png" width="800">